Last Photographed: Sunday 17th July 2022

 Tinkinswood is a wedge-shaped cairn, dating back to around 4000BC.
 The limestone capstone is around 24 feet by 15 feet, weighs roughly 36 tonnes, and is believed to be the largest in Britain.
-Originally, the tomb would have been covered by a mound, extending to the rear of the monument.
+The monument is fronted by a forecourt of drystone walls flanking a passage leading to a single inner chamber.
+Originally, the tomb would have been covered by a mound extending to the rear of the monument.

 Various legends are associated with Tinkinswood, including the story that anyone spending the night here preceding May Day, St John's Day or Midwinter day would either die, be driven mad, or become a poet.

-Despite this, Tinkinswood is an impressive monument - distinctive in character and visually striking.
-The immense capstone can't fail to make an impact on anyone seeing it for the first time.
-The overhead powerline does, however, detract from the ambience of the site.
+Despite this, Tinkinswood is a pleasant site to visit.
+It's an impressive monument - distinctive in character and visually striking.
+The immense capstone can't fail to make an impact when visiting for the first time.
+Unfortunately, the same can be said for the overhead powerline, which detracts a little from the ambience of the site.